Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [x] No fixed length is specified

 #### Q153.
-What will the value of the i variable be when the following loop finishes its execution?    for i in range(5): pass
+What will the value of the i variable be when the following loop finishes its execution?

 - [ ] 5
 - [ ] the variable becomes unavailable